- SIRT6 ACTIVATOR (FUCOIDAN)

 - PQQ (Health Through Nutrition) –––– triggers mitochondrial biogenesis (100 mg)

 - PAU D’ARCO (Mercola) –––– rich in D. lapachone; improves NAD+/NADH ratio – 1 Capsule

-My T levels started declining when I was in my 50s.
+- In my own case, my testosterone levels started declining when I was in my 50s.
 I was able to raise them by exercising, improving my diet and adding the supplements below.
 My level is now over 826 ng/dL, the highest it’s been since I started testing it.
 It shot up almost 300 points in 2020, when I added strength training to my regimen.

 - DHEA ––– DHEA was an ingredient in the TRIIM trial which reversed epigenetic aging 2.5 years over a one year trial period.
 It’s a prohormone, a precursor to testosterone (though it can also turn into estrogen)